Swimming: Science

 Swimming relies on the nearly neutral buoyancy of the human body.
 On average, the body has a relative density of 0.98 compared to water, which causes the body to float.
-However, buoyancy varies on the basis of body composition, lung inflation, muscle and fat content, centre of gravity and the salinity of the water.
+However, buoyancy varies based on body composition, lung inflation, muscle and fat content, centre of gravity and the salinity of the water.
 Higher levels of body fat and saltier water both lower the relative density of the body and increase its buoyancy.
-Human males tend to have a lower centre of gravity and higher muscle content, therefore find it more difficult to float or be buoyant.
+Because they tend to have a lower centre of gravity and higher muscle content, human males find it more difficult to float or be buoyant.
 See also: Hydrostatic weighing.

-Since the human body is less dense than water, water is able to support the weight of the body during swimming.
-As a result, swimming is “low-impact” compared to land activities such as running.
+Since the human body is less dense than water, water can support the body's weight during swimming.
+As a result, swimming is "low-impact" compared to land activities such as running.
 The density and viscosity of water also create resistance for objects moving through the water.
 Swimming strokes use this resistance to create propulsion, but this same resistance also generates drag on the body.

 Hydrodynamics is important to stroke technique for swimming faster, and swimmers who want to swim faster or exhaust less try to reduce the drag of the body's motion through the water.
-To be more hydrodynamically effective, swimmers can either increase the power of their strokes or reduce water resistance, though power must increase by a factor of three to achieve the same effect as reducing resistance.
+To be more hydrodynamically effective, swimmers can either increase the power of their strokes or reduce water resistance.
+However, power must increase by a factor of three to achieve the same effect as reducing resistance.
 Efficient swimming by reducing water resistance involves a horizontal water position, rolling the body to reduce the breadth of the body in the water, and extending the arms as far as possible to reduce wave resistance.

 Just before plunging into the pool, swimmers may perform exercises such as squatting.
-Squatting helps in enhancing a swimmer's start by warming up the thigh muscles.
+Squatting helps enhance a swimmer's start by warming up the thigh muscles.

 Infant swimming

-Human babies demonstrate an innate swimming or diving reflex from newborn until the age of approximately 6 months.
+Human babies demonstrate an innate swimming or diving reflex from newborn until approximately ten months.
 Other mammals also demonstrate this phenomenon (see mammalian diving reflex).
 The diving response involves apnea, reflex bradycardia, and peripheral vasoconstriction; in other words, babies immersed in water spontaneously hold their breath, slow their heart rate, and reduce blood circulation to the extremities (fingers and toes).

-Because infants are innately able to swim, classes for babies of about 6 months old are offered in many locations.
+Because infants exhibit instinctual swimming behaviors, classes for babies about six months old are offered in many locations, and formal training is recommended to reinforce these abilities.
 This helps build muscle memory and makes strong swimmers from a young age.